libp2p/devgrants/README.md

 ## What is this? ❓

-This repository tracks projects, initiatives and substantial chunks of libp2p-related work that are – or may become – incentivized, for talented OSS contributors to pick up and tackle.
+This repository tracks projects, initiatives and chunks of libp2p work that are (or may become) incentivized, for talented OSS contributors to pick up and tackle.

-Objects of bountying include: protocol implementation, tooling implementation, research, testing, optimization, etc. They may target one or more libp2p libraries, or they may be universal efforts to advance the entire ecosystem.
+Objects of devgrants include: protocol implementation, tooling implementation, research, testing, optimization, etc. They may target one or more libp2p libraries, or they may be universal efforts to advance the entire ecosystem.